Essential Guide to Security Frameworks & 14 ExamplesRead article

 A few areas of IT security to focus your efforts on include:

-Compliance refers to the protective measures an organization puts in place to appease a third party, whether that be the government, industry, certification body, or clients.
+Information technology (IT) compliance refers to the protective measures an organization puts in place to appease a third party, whether that be the government, industry, certification body, or clients.

 Common third-party requirements include: